 Other laboratory findings include low serum iron, increased total iron-binding capacity (TIBC), less than 16% transferrin saturation, and low serum ferritin.

 Diagnosis of IDA requires investigation of the underlying cause.

-The WHO defines anaemia as haemoglobin <130 g/L (13 g/dL) in men aged ≥15 years, <120 g/L (12 g/dL) in non-pregnant women aged ≥15 years, and <110 g/L (11 g/dL) in pregnant women.
+The World Health Organization (WHO) defines anaemia as haemoglobin <130 g/L (13 g/dL) in men aged ≥15 years, <120 g/L (12 g/dL) in non-pregnant women aged ≥15 years, and <110 g/L (11 g/dL) in pregnant women.
 Iron deficiency anaemia (IDA) is the most common type of anaemia.
 Causes include decreased iron intake, increased iron loss, and increased iron requirements.
 The cause is unknown in some cases.